Thank you for your interest in the CommunityCare Fall Crawl 2016 race!

 History of the Race

 Our first race took place on March 30th, 2013, held by the CommunityCare Clinics and the Toledo chapter of the American Medical Association.
-With 142 participants our first year, Spring for CommunityCare raised over $2000 for our free clinics!
+With 142 participants our first year, the CommunityCare 5k Run/3k Walk raised over $2000 for our free clinics!
 All of these proceeds go toward the cost of medications and medical care for uninsured and underinsured people in our community.

 Learn more about the CommunityCare Clinics: